LoginRadius/engineering-portal/content/blog/unit-testing-for-dummies/index.md

 8. If my code involves a UI can I have a quick run-through by a BA or PM or Tester from a usability point of view?

 In the end,  remember that I am the first and the most basic foundation in a big building of Quality and have to always keep the same in mind whenever I code since no one is interested to buy a well-packaged product if its ingredients are not of high quality.

-By doing the above I am not only contributing to high-quality software but i can devote by later high bug-fixing time in things like improving the performance/security of my code and avoiding going back to the drawing board for issues related to performance or security etc. Always remember in the Software development unit testing serves as "A stitch in time saves nine".
+By doing the above I am not only contributing to high-quality software but I can devote by later high bug-fixing time in things like improving the performance/security of my code and avoiding going back to the drawing board for issues related to performance or security etc. Always remember in the Software development unit testing serves as "A stitch in time saves nine".